ProvableHQ/leo/documentation/guides/03_workspaces.md

         └── main.leo
 ```

 Each member is a self-contained Leo package.
-It has its own `build/` and `output/` directories when compiled.
+It has its own `build/` directory when compiled.

 ## Member Dependencies